 - Type of assessment

-a.
-Group project assignments with individual defense in the exam week;
+1. Group project assignments with individual defence in the exam week;

-The individual project assignment defense and oral exam should be carried out in one session and should last for 30 minutes in total (including grading, without preparation).
+The individual project assignments defence and oral exam should be carried out in one session and should last for 30 minutes in total (including grading, without preparation).

 - All aids allowed

 - Marking scale

 - Censorship form